yy1lab/SFAT/README.md

 # SFAT
-This repository contains the codes and data of our paper: Semantic Frame Aggregation-based Transformer for Live Video Comment Generation
+This repository contains the codes and data of our paper: **Semantic Frame Aggregation-based Transformer for Live Video Comment Generation**.

 ## VideoChat Dataset
 Processed Dataset can be downloaded from the [Google-Drive](https://drive.google.com/drive/folders/1CJHMAt-_uSTOydhYLrH-I0NuaW0vf2KV?usp=sharing) and placed in `../dataset` folder.